kunjgit/GameZone/README.md

 - Fork the repository
 - Clone this repository `git clone "url of the repo"`

-* Raise and issue to add new game or to enhancement for a game (Have a look at few things you have to take care during raising issue )
+* Raise an issue to add a new game or an enhancement for an existing game

-  - Select appropriate issue template
+  - Select an appropriate issue template
   - Make sure your idea is unique and interesting 🚀

   * Don't alter the issue title.
-You are supposed to write your issue name after that only.
+Write the issue name after the issue title.
-    - `[Issue Title]: Your Issue` make sure you just add your issue name
+    - `[Issue Title]: Issue Name`
     - ex .`[New game]: Super Mario`

   - Make sure you select the program in which you are participating 🔥

-- Wait till you have been assigned the issue
-- After you have been assigned the issue start working on the code
+- You can start working on the code **after** you have been assigned the issue.
 - Create your new branch using `git checkout -b <name of your branch> `

-* Having your code into the repository
+* Contributing to the repository:
-  - Make your game folder into `Games` folder by the naming convention mentioned in [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)
+  - Use the naming convention mentioned in [Contributing Guidelines](./.github/CONTRIBUTING_GUIDELINE.md)
-  - Add your code files (index.html,style.css,script.js) in your game folder
+  - Add your code files (index.html, style.css, script.js) in your game folder
-  - Create `README.md` file in your folder and add all the functionalities and how you can play that game in that README file , also include screenshots of working game , video of a game explaining (if required).
+  - Create `README.md` file in your folder using the [Game README Template](./Games/FOLDER_README_TEMPLATE.md).
+This README should contain all functionalities, how to play the game, screenshots of the working game, and if required, a video of the gameplay
-  - To create `Your_Folder/README.md ` checkout the template [GAME README TEMPLATE](./Games/FOLDER_README_TEMPLATE.md)
-  - Now take one good screenshot of your game that you want to display it on our website and add into `assets/images` (follow the naming convention <your_folder_name>.png or .jpeg or .jpg)
+  - Take a screenshot of your game so we can display it on our website and add it to `assets/images`.
+Make sure to follow the name conventions of your folder (e.g.; <your_folder_name>.png or .jpg)
-  - add your folders link and name in main README.md (the one you are reading currently)
+  - Add your folder's link and name to the main README.md

 - Push your changes to Github using `git push origin <name your branch>`
-- Submit your changes for review by creating PR
+- Create a PR to submit your changes for review
-- And you are done !
-- I will review your code and I will merge your code to the main branch of this repository and you will notified for the same
+- Your code will be reviewed, and if approved, you will be notified that it has been merged to the main branch of this repository.
-- If you having queries in basic flow of github learn it from [CONTRIBUTING GUIDELINE](./.github/CONTRIBUTING_GUIDELINE.md)
+- New to GitHub or need a refresher?
+Refer to the [Contributing Guidelines](./.github/CONTRIBUTING_GUIDELINE.md) for useful links

 <div align="center">
   <h2><font size="6"><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Robot.png" alt="Robot" width="40" height="40" /> Games</font></h2>